polyformproject/license-development/Free-Trial.md

 ## Copyright License

-The licensor grants you a copyright license for the software to do everything you might do with the software that would otherwise infringe the licensor's copyright in it for any permitted purpose.
-However, you may only make changes or new works based on the software according to [Changes and New Works License](#changes-and-new-works-license), and you may not distribute copies of the software.
+The licensor grants you a copyright license for the software to do everything you might do with the software that would otherwise infringe the licensor's copyright in it to evaluate the software.
+You may make changes and new works based on the software only as necessary to evaluate the software.
+You may not distribute copies of the software.

-## Changes and New Works License

-The licensor grants you an additional copyright license to make changes and new works based on the software for any permitted purpose.

 ## Patent License